PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 safe-binary/QLinear boundaries, and unconsumed policy are frozen.
 The focused gate passes `357 passed, 1 xfailed in 17.88s`; the branch-changed broad gate passes `1612 passed, 1 xfailed in 29.37s`.

+The sole call now retains `_layout_pass_set_1_dequant_mean_quantize_stats`, which remains unconsumed and observation-only because its counter omits cleanup-only pruning.
+The focused implementation gate passes `358 passed in 18.10s`, the branch-changed broad suite passes `1613 passed in 29.32s`, and targeted static validation passes.

+The next unit should audit both InstanceNorm pre/post NHWC recovery occurrences and their distinct direct/conditional boundaries.